 Ledbury Town Council has a Design Guide (2018).
 This is not a policy document, but it provides guidance to builders and developers.
 The proposal is that specific design policies should be included in the NDP based on the ideas in the Design Guide.
+This will give the policies more weight when planning applications are considered.
 In addition, policies should be updated to encourage sustainable development, measures to mitigate and adapt to climate change and the promotion of active travel.
 See questions 6a and 6b to give your views.

-7. Other Matters: Questions 7a and 7b
+7. Other Matters: Questions 7a

 The NDP may include a limited number of other matters although it is not intended to encompass a major review.
 Herefordshire Council has started a review of its Core Strategy although this may take some time before it is complete.
 This may identify further development needs for the town requiring a more significant review of the NDP.
-See questions 7a and 7b to give your views on issues that could be considered in this or the next review.
+See questions 7a to give your views on issues that could be considered in this or the next review.

-MAPS AND PLANS Note - Unless otherwise stated, all maps have been prepared @Crown copyright and database rights [2018] Ordnance Survey Ledbury Town Council (Licensee) License number OS PSMA number 0100054406.
+MAPS AND PLANSNote - Unless otherwise stated, all maps have been prepared @Crown copyright and database rights [2018] Ordnance Survey Ledbury Town Council (Licensee) License number OS PSMA number 0100054406.

-Should you wish to view the maps at a larger scale they can be found on the Neighbourhood Development Plan page of the Town Council's website at https://www.ledburytowncouncil.gov.uk/en-gb/neighbourhood-plan/supporting-documents Section 9.0, Maps and Plan
+On the following pages are the maps and plans referred to in the text - should you wish to view the maps at a larger scale they can be found on the Neighbourhood Development Plan page of the Town Council's website (www.ledburytowncouncil.gov.uk) under Supporting Documents Section 9.0, Maps and Plans.